 Steps lead up to the first floor entrance of Sealoft, through the hallway and into the open plan living/dining room which offers comfortable seating for 6 plus dining table and chairs for 6.
 Flatscreen tv with freeview.

-2 double bedrooms and a family bathroom.
+2 double bedrooms and a newly fitted family bathroom including electric shower over the bath with glazed shower screen.
 Stairs lead up to 2nd floor where there is a twin bedroom with en-suite comprising sink and wc.

 Outside there is a courtyard garden with picnic bench.